wp-plugins/beautiful-taxonomy-filters/README.txt

 == Changelog ==

+= 1.1.3 =
+* FEATURE: The filterinfo module now has the ability to show how many posts a filter has resulted in.
+There is also new filters for hooking into this.
+* FEATURE: New actions have been added to the filterinfo module that allows for custom markup inside the module.
+* FEATURE: There is now a filter for modifying the placeholder of each dropdown.
+* FEATURE: There is now a filter for modifying the filter buttons text "Apply filter".
+* IMPROVEMENT: The plugins scripts will now load in footer instead of head.
+This also fixes some rare bugs where dependencies with jQuery did not work.
+* IMPROVEMENT: Update to swedish translation.

 = 1.1.1 =
 * FEATURE: You can now automagically insert the two modules into your archive pages!
 No need for modification of your theme.
 This feature is sort of experimental and there's a few things to note compared to the manual methods:
   * The modules wont appear if your users select a filtering and there's no posts.